 - Just-in-Time (JIT) Access: The API call and credentials should honor just-in-time, ephemeral principles to restrict access based on the appropriate workflow and change control

 - API Gateway: Utilize an API gateway to operate as a “traffic cop” and inspect requests for malicious behavior.
-A good API gateway will not only analyze API behavior patterns, but also indicate when abnormal or unexpected calls are being made in violation of any of the security controls listed above
+A good API gateway will not only analyze API behavior patterns, but also indicate when abnormal or unexpected calls are being made in violation of any of the aforementioned security controls

 Finally, API security for any technology should not forgo vulnerability and penetration testing.
 While we have been focusing on inappropriate access to API calls, mistakes in the coding of an API can lead to a vulnerability.
 And, if the flaw is critical enough, an exploitable vulnerability can be leveraged by a threat actor, just like having privileged access to the API itself.